top of page

 This month, Juneteenth became a federal holiday, and Pride month celebrations returned all over the country after subdued celebrations during the pandemic last year.

-We must continue to reimagine what clear communication looks like and whose needs it meets.
+We must continue to reimagine what clear communication looks like and whose needs communication is meeting - or not meeting.

 bottom of page